FA Youth Cup semi-final opponents confirmed - News - Crystal Palace F.C.

-The young Eagles’ semi-final opponents will be confirmed when the two sides meet in their quarter-final clash on Wednesday, 18th March at Old Trafford (19:00 GMT).
+The tie was confirmed after the young Reds secured their place in the last four with a 3-2 victory over Sunderland on Wednesday evening at Old Trafford.

-Palace booked their place in the last four with a dramatic 3–2 comeback victory over five-time winners and reigning champions Aston Villa on Tuesday evening (10th March) under the lights at Villa Park.
+Palace reached the semi-finals following a dramatic 3–2 comeback victory over five-time winners and reigning champions Aston Villa under the lights at Villa Park.

-It marks the first time in 29 years that Palace have reached the semi-finals of the FA Youth Cup.
+Darren Fletcher’s side have progressed with wins over Peterborough United (1-0), Derby County (2-1) and Oxford United (4-1), and arrive in strong form having won 12 consecutive matches in 2026.

-The club last progressed this far during their run to the 1997 final, a side featuring future first-team players including Clinton Morrison, Wayne Carlisle and Hayden Mullins.
+United are also the most successful club in Youth Cup history, having lifting the trophy an impressive 11 times.

 Full fixture details – including the confirmed date, kick-off time and broadcast information – will be announced in due course.
 The semi-final ties must be played by Saturday, 11th April 2026.